stuartellis/stuartellis-site-hugo/content/posts/time-budgeting.md

 +++

 We have too many things that we want to learn, and not enough time for them all.
-To try to help myself with this, I'm going to try working out a kind of personal time budget that I can actually stick to.
+To help myself with this, I'm going to try working out a kind of personal time budget that I can actually stick to.

 <!--more-->